Acapulco & Puerto Vallarta, Pacific Coast, Mexico

 The local police can be especially problematical if you are driving a decent car.
 There’s a good chance that you will be stopped for an imaginary traffic offence and fined on the spot.
 In addition traffic can be heavy and aggressive, and parking and street names are both difficult to find so leave the Corvette at home!

-Best Things to Do in Acapulco
+Best Things to Do and See in Acapulco

 • Watch the incredible cliff divers of La Quebrada, either from a small platform by the cliff for a small fee or dine at the La Perla restaurant where the view is perfect.
 Dives are at 1PM and two or three times in the evening.